AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/default_content/README.md

 for further information.

 ## Configuration
 The module has no menu or modifiable settings.
 There is no configuration.
-When the default_content module is enabled, the core HAL and Serialization modules must also be enabled.
 If they are currently disabled, activating default_content will give you the option to enable them.

 ## Usage